Jack's Mannequin: Retirement of name (2012)

 On February 2, 2012, McMahon foreshadowed the end to the band.

 On August 25, 2012, the Jack's Mannequin website redirected to andrewmcmahon.com, with McMahon decidedly putting out new music under his own name.

 It was announced in September 2012 that Jack's Mannequin would perform their final show together at the 3rd Annual Dear Jack Benefit on November 11 in Los Angeles.
 The show sold out faster than any other show of McMahon's career, and because of this, an additional performance was added for November 12.
 Special guests for the shows included Jonathan "Dr. J" Sullivan, Jacques Brautbar, Matt Thiessen, and Stacy Clark.
-A recording of the show, Live from The El Ray Theatre, would be released in June 2013.
+A recording of the show, Live from The El Rey Theatre, would be released in June 2013.

 Soon after the final Jack's Mannequin show, McMahon would go on to continue making music and touring under the moniker Andrew McMahon In The Wilderness.
 The touring band for this solo project would initially feature Jack's Mannequin alum Jay McMillan and Mikey Wagner, and song from the Jack's Mannequin catalogue are regularly performed during a Wilderness set.